China–Nepal relations: Territorial disputes

-According to Indian media sources, claims by China on Nepalese territory were first made in 1930 when Mao Zedong declared in the original version of The Chinese Revolution and the Communist Party, that "the correct boundaries of China would include Ladakh, Burma, Kingdom of Bhutan, Kingdom of Sikkim, and Republic of Nepal".
-He also postulated in his Five Fingers of Tibet policy that Tibet, which he claimed was an integral part of China, was like his right palm and Ladakh, Nepal, Sikkim, Bhutan and South Tibet (originally NEFA, later renamed as Arunachal Pradesh) the five fingers attached to that palm.

-In November 2019 after Nepal's parliament formally approved a map depicting Kalapani within Nepal, per Indian media sources Nepal's Survey Department reported of Chinese encroachment on 36 hectares in four districts of Nepal (Sankhuwasabha, Rasuwa, Sindhupalchowk and Humla) and that there was a further risk of losing several hundred hectares of land.
+In November 2019, after Nepal's parliament formally approved a map depicting Kalapani within Nepal, per Indian media sources Nepal's Survey Department reported of Chinese encroachment on 36 hectares in four districts of Nepal (Sankhuwasabha, Rasuwa, Sindhupalchowk and Humla) and that there was a further risk of losing several hundred hectares of land.

 Indian media sources also reported that Nepal Agriculture department's documented massive road development projects in the Tibet Autonomous Region that have caused Sumjung, Kam Khola and Arun rivers to change their course and expand China's boundary into northern territories of Nepal, and warned that even more Nepalese land would be encroached by the Chinese if the rivers continue to change course.
 Nepalese government later on officially released a statement stating, "Why would the Agriculture department release report related to the boundaries of Nepal?"
 Indian media sources also said that China could set up Border Observation Post of Armed Police in these encroached territories.

 In May 2020, Chinese media, calling Mount Everest (known in Nepal as Sagarmatha) as Mount Qomolangma claimed it as part of Chinese territory, sparking outrage among Nepalese citizens.
 In 1961, King Mahendra, the then ruler of Nepal, had announced that Mount Everest falls squarely inside Nepal.
 Opposition leaders have criticized Prime Minister Oli for not raising up the Sino-Nepal border issue.

-In September 2020, Nepalese media reported that a border pillar in Humla District of Nepal was missing and China had constructed 11 buildings 2 kilometers inside Nepalese territory.
-This was supported by Deputy CDO of Humla and Provincial MLA Jeevan Bahadur Shahi who collected proofs by making days long visit and let them to public.
+In September 2020, Nepalese media reported that a border pillar in Humla District of Nepal was missing, and China had constructed 11 buildings 2 kilometers inside Nepalese territory.
+This was supported by Deputy CDO of Humla and Provincial MLA Jeevan Bahadur Shahi, who collected proofs by making days-long visits and letting them go public.
 He got warning and threat from Chinese side in return.
 When the Chief District Officer of Nepal went to inspect the place based on concerns raised by locals, he was told by Chinese security officials that the buildings were within Chinese territory which extends one kilometre further south from where the buildings are located.
+In the same month, Nepalese foreign ministry confirmed that buildings are constructed one kilometre inside of Chinese border.

+The government of Nepal tends to deny or downplay any territorial disputes with China for fear of losing economic favors.
+In November 2020, the government of Nepal refuted the accusation from Jeevan Bahadur Shahi.
+Sewa Lamsal of Nepal's foreign ministry said land encroachment by Chinese construction was untrue.
+Both the Chinese and Nepalese governments denied there were any territorial disputes between the two countries.
+In October 2024, The New York Times reported that the Nepalese government documented border infringements by China but subsequently censored the report.

 Human rights

-In June 2020, Nepal was one of 53 countries that backed the Hong Kong national security law at the United Nations.

-Treaties

-Nepal and China have signed a transit trade treaty and nine other pacts as of 22 of March 2016.

-Points in Nepal-China Treaty 2016: